programmfabrik/easydb-documentation/content/webfrontend/datamanagement/new_objects/_index.en.md

 On the right side of the screen, you will see the *file preview* with zoom enabled.

-At the top right, there is a pull-down to switch to another mask when multiple masks are available.
+At the top left, there is a pull-down to switch to another mask when multiple masks are available.

+At the top right there is the possibility to apply saved templates or to save the entered data as a template.

 After the input, the process can be terminated with <code class="button">Save</code>.
 If there is a required field, this must be completed before the operation can be saved.
 If the required field is multilingual, only one of the fields must be filled to complete the process.